Survey Vs Questionnaire

 The numbers associated with the variables on a nominal scale are used solely to classify the data; it does not indicate rank or order.

-For example, in the case of classification of gender in a survey, the responder selects the variable and not the number.
+For example, in the case of the classification of gender in a survey, the responder selects the variable and not the number.

 The numbers help to quantify the data for the final analysis and result.